 Through the strategic initiative to build diversity, the School of the Art Institute of Chicago (SAIC) endeavors to create opportunities for the increased participation of people of all backgrounds in our campus community.
-In particular, the initiatives below focus on strengthening the bond between the school and the city, allowing the diversity of Chicago become a greater part of SAIC.
+In particular, the initiatives below focus on strengthening the bond between the school and the city, allowing the diversity of Chicago to become a greater part of SAIC.

 SAIC NEXT STRATEGIC PLAN